 NEWSLETTER —Click here to join the PLACE TALKS mailing list to learn about future programming, publications, and opportunities.

 PLACE TALKS is funded by the Prelinger Library's residency frameworks, and by donations from the audience.
 Thanks for your support!
-The 2016 Spring and Fall seasons of PLACE TALKS were generously funded by an Alternative Exposure grant from Southern Exposure, by the Prelinger Library's Artist-in-Residence Program, and by donations from the audience.
+The first two seasons of PLACE TALKS were generously funded by an Alternative Exposure grant from Southern Exposure, by the Prelinger Library's Artist-in-Residence Program, and by donations from the audience.